walnuthq/madara-docs/docs/components/starknet_os.md

 Execution of the transactions inside SNOS is done for the following purposes:
 1. To verify that all transactions follow network rules
 1. To calculate state changes
-1. To generate a record of all performed operations.
-This record is usually called a *trace* (or *PIE*).
+1. To generate a trace for all performed operations.

 The SNOS utilizes the CairoVM to execute each transaction.
 The CairoVM includes an elaborate Cairo program with logic for verifying all of the network rules.
 This Cairo program is eventually responsible for making sure each transaction obeys the rules.